lebaston100/MIDItoOBS/README.md

 - Arturia MiniLab MKII (tested by [moops44](https://github.com/moops44)).
 See [Issue #17](https://github.com/lebaston100/MIDItoOBS/issues/17) for notes!
 - Native Instruments Maschine Mk3 (tested by [moops44](https://github.com/moops44)).
 See [Issue #18](https://github.com/lebaston100/MIDItoOBS/issues/18) for notes!
 - Novation LaunchControl XL (tested by [lannonbr](https://github.com/lannonbr))
+- TYST TY-1500HD Switcher (tested by [spessoni](https://github.com/spessoni)). *Works well, however DSK, PGM, PVW, TRANS EFFECT, and DSK SELECT only really allow one LED to illuminate per group when setting up bidirectional mode.
+This is generally fine, because you would only be using one button on those groups.
+Also, you will need to manually update `config.json` because the MIDI input/output are separate ports.*
 - Allen & Heath Xone K2
 - AKAI APC mini
 - AKAI MPK Mini II
 - loopMIDI
+- Pocket MIDI (for debug)
 - StreamDeck Midi Plugin

 Let me know if you had success with your device.